peteroupc/Calculator/AboutTheCode.md

-I've made the `ProgramConfig` class general enough that it can be used in many different kinds of programs; for instance, it's also used in [another demo program of mine](https://github.com/peteroupc/Calculator/JSONCBOR) that converts JSON to CBOR and back.
-In this program, too, saves the last known window position and size in the same way as the calculator demo.
-Since it's specific to Windows Forms programs, certain "methods" of ProgramConfig were designed as extension methods and placed in a separate class, `FormConfig`.
+I've made the `ProgramConfig` class general enough that it can be used in many different kinds of programs; for instance, it's also used in [another demo program of mine](https://github.com/peteroupc/Calculator/tree/master/JSONCBOR) that converts JSON to CBOR and back.
+Tshis program, too, saves the last known window position and size in the same way as the calculator demo.
+Since they're specific to Windows Forms programs, certain "methods" of ProgramConfig were designed as extension methods and placed in a separate class, `FormConfig`.